KokhobYohannes/plusOne/README.md

 3) Duc - Javascript, HTML, CSS and Registration Page
 4) Danielle - APIs and User Testing
 5) Kokhob - HTML, CSS, Handlebars, User Testing

+***Notes***: There were complications while deploying to Heroku due some code written in sequelize and sql.
+Please refer to the demo video provided for a better understanding of the functionality and features of Plus One.
+For any other questions or comments, please email them to me at kokhobyohannes@gmail.com